Explorers have discovered a hitherto unknown underground cave system inside Son Doong Cave, the world’s biggest, in central Vietnam.

 Since Son Doong was discovered in 2009, experts have only explored its dry part.

-It opened to tourists in 2013, four years after members of the British Cave Research Association finished their exploration and declared it the world’s largest.
+It opened to tourists in 2013, four years after members of The British Vietnam Caving Expedition Teamfinished their exploration and declared it the world’s largest.

 A local, Ho Khanh, first discovered the cave in 1991, and rediscovered it with the British cave experts almost 20 years later, opening it up for exploration.